 Can you get my product where I need it?

-Our network covers the Eastern U.S., with more than 21,000 miles of track in 23 states, Washington D.C., Ontario and Quebec; and access to 70 ports.
+Our network covers the Eastern U.S., with approximately 20,000 miles of track in 23 states, Washington D.C., Ontario and Quebec; and access to 70 ports.
 See our system map.

 Do I need direct access to track?